Hudson Taylor: His conversion, call, and passion

 -- Howard Culbertson,

 Nineteenth-century British Protestant Christian missionary to China Hudson Taylor is widely regarded as one of the most influential missionaries in modern history.
-Several aspects of his life and ministiry constitute good models for today's cross-cultural missionaries.
+Several aspects of his life and ministry are good models for today's cross-cultural missionaries.
 These include:

 In summary, Hudson Taylor's life and ministry exemplify key principles that are relevant for today's cross-cultural missionaries.
 Those principles include cultural sensitivity, prayerful dependence on God, adaptability, sacrificial commitment, empowerment of indigenous leaders, holistic ministry, and endurance in the face of challenges.